verbosemode/txtblocks/README.rst

 txtblocks - Parser for screen scraping CLI output from network devices
 ======================================================================

+!!!WARNING!!!
+This parser is totally broken.
+I need to rewrite the whole thing one day, maybe :D

+Use `textfsm <https://code.google.com/p/textfsm/>`_  or `pyparsing <http://pyparsing.wikispaces.com/>`_ instead.

 I'll try to write a parser which helps me through my Cisco CLI screen scraping adventures.
 This is just one of my toy projects.